 Insert the ladder cords into the top side of the bottom rail.
 From the open bottom side of the rail, pull the ladder cords as far as possible.
 Be gentle with the tagging, though.

-10. Check the desired length of the blind.
+Step 10: Check the desired length of the blind and Trim the Ladder Cords

 The eyelets should be in the parts bag.
 From the underside of the bottom rail, thread both ends of the ladder cords through the eyelets.
 Repeat for all the ladder cords.